aoruize/aoruize/README.md

 # Hey there! 👋
-I'm a software developer and ECE student at UToronto.
+I'm Matthew, Co-Founder of Kortex and ECE student at UToronto.

 - Built [💬 Omni Chat](https://omnilabs.ai/chat)—ChatGPT for your documents.
   - Upload unlimited personal or team files, and Omni responds using your uploads.